 Breast implant lifespans are increasing.
 This is due to new technologies and with the new more cohesive gel used in silicone implants.
 But it’s a good idea to expect to have at least two implant exchange procedures over your lifetime, depending on your age when you have this procedure.
 Some implants can last far longer, but you don’t want to be surprised with the need for future revisions.

-Dr. Walden is a board-certified plastic surgeon with over 20 years of surgical experience.
-Her training and expertise minimize any risks involved with this combined procedure.
+Our board-certified plastic surgeons have over 20 years of surgical experience.
+Our training and expertise minimize any risks involved with this combined procedure.

 Still, breast lifts with augmentation are major surgery, so they include risks involved with surgery: bleeding or the formation of a hematoma, reaction to anesthesia, infection, and slow incision healing.